evanhazey/evanhazenunez/README.md

 Links to my [CV](CV.md), [Research](research.md), [Publications](publications.md)

 Hello hello.
 I am a PhD candidate at [Caltech Astronomy](https://www.astro.caltech.edu).
 I previously attended [El Camino College](https://www.elcamino.edu/academics/naturalsciences/physics/) where I earned an AS in Physics (magna cum laude), then matriculated to [California State Polytechnic University, Pomona](https://www.cpp.edu/~sci/physics-astronomy/) to earn my BS in Physics (magna cum laude).
-I am biracial (African-American and Mexican), grew up in Southern California (Carson, CA then Torrance, CA), and am very family-oriented.
+I am "biracial" (African-American and Mexican), grew up in Southern California (Carson, CA then Torrance, CA), and am very family-oriented.
 My main goals in life are to do right by my loved ones and those I come into contact with, learn as much about the universe as I can, to share that knowledge with others, and to stay true to myself.
 Progress and vibes.

 My Current Research